 Every state has unique considerations when it comes to custody determinations, but Washington courts will base decisions about parenting plans on certain criteria in the child’s home environment when determining what is in their best interests.

-Residents of Bellevue and throughout King County can benefit from compassionate legal advocacy when it comes to focusing on their parental rights and the child’s well-being.
+Residents of Kirkland and throughout King County can benefit from compassionate legal advocacy when it comes to focusing on their parental rights and the child’s well-being.

 Creating a parenting plan